Darshan1510/CS5010-Image-manipulation-and-enhancement/README.md

 1. The **'Model'** is where our data and its related actions live.
 2. The **'Controller'** is like a manager; it talks to the user, the model, and the view.
-Our controller uses the Command Design to work smoothly.
+Our controller uses the *Command Design* to work smoothly.
 3. Right now, we don't have a specific 'View'.
-The user just gives commands, and the controller handles it using the Command design.
+The user just gives commands, and the controller handles it using the *Command design*.

 ![image-manipulation - MVC Design](res/class_diagram.png)